2020 TSHA Governmental Policy Agenda

-The Texas Speech-Language-Hearing Association (TSHA) has a robust membership of more than 5000 speech-language pathologists and audiologists, and it is the recognized authority on the delivery of life-changing therapies to consumers with communication disorders throughout the state of Texas.
-TSHA is committed to shaping governmental policies and practices in order to promote the highest quality of life-changing care for individuals with communication and related disorders.
-TSHA supports:
+The Texas Speech-Language-Hearing Association (TSHA) has a robust membership of more than 5000 speech-language pathologists and audiologists, and it is the recognized authority on the delivery of life changing therapies to consumers with communication disorders throughout the state of Texas.
+TSHA is committed to shaping governmental policies and practices in order to promote the highest quality of life changing care for individuals with communication and its related disorders.

 - Legislation that ensures that the Texas Department of Licensing and Regulation (TDLR) Advisory Committee for Speech-Language Pathology and Audiology is empowered to protect the public by the efficient and effective regulation of the profession.